MetOffice/git-working-practices/episodes/00-repo-access.md

 If you aren't a collaborator you will see the message:

+> You need to fork this repository to propose changes.
 > Sorry, you're not able to edit this repository directly

+Or if you have made a fork of the repository already you may see the GitHub editor and a banner message stating:

+> You’re making changes in a project you don’t have write access to...

 If you are a collaborator, GitHub's online editor will appear.